ASD-Blueprint/desktop.gov.au/about/business-change-guide.md

 ## Downloads

-1. Business Change Guide ([PowerPoint version](/assets/files/pdf/business-change-guide.pdf)).
+1. Business Change Guide ([PDF version](/assets/files/pdf/business-change-guide.pdf)).
 The webpage you are reading is a condensed version of this downloadable guide, which includes a best practice model for adopting the blueprint, key communications messages, and checklists.
 2. [Operations model](/about/engagement/operations-model.html) ([PDF version](/assets/files/pdf/dta-op-model-guide.pdf)) estimates the key roles and skills required to adopt the blueprint.
 3. [Case study from the Office of Commonwealth Ombudsman](/about/engagement/case-studies.html) ([PDF version](/assets/files/pdf/business-change-guide.pdf#page=11)) which has transitioned to the modern workplace based the blueprint.